A History of St. Mary's Pipe Organ from 1877 to 2015

 Geoffrey Coffin began on site in August 2007 and completed essential repairs and refurbishment by 26th November at a cost of around £45,000.
 Cotton covered wires were replaced by new cables thus removing the fire hazard.
 Three new rows of manual keys were installed and an electro pneumatic system which has dramatically reduced the effort of playing the formerly very ‘heavy’ keys.
 The main bellows was converted to a continental style so there is no fear of the organ going silent!

-As for the Organ - The console is in a good state and should be playable for many years but the 2091 organ pipes, some of which may date back to 1813, have not been dealt with as there was insufficient money.
+The console is in a good state and should be playable for many years but the 2091 organ pipes, some of which may date back to 1813, have not been dealt with as there was insufficient money.
 Unenclosed choir organ pipework was cleaned in 1988 but the rest hasn’t been cleaned since 1964 and is exceedingly dirty.
 Accumulated dust and grit is choking the pipe mouths and this affects the tone and tuning stability.
 Metal tuning slides have rusted and must be replaced and the wooden pipework needs the stoppers releathering.
-So although the organ pipes are believed to be less of a priority they will have to be cleaned and repaired.
+So although the organ pipes were believed to be less of a priority they will have to be cleaned and repaired.

 Cleaning and Restoration of the Organ Pipes